nickw409/TimeSculptor/deliverables/Deliverable_2.md

 ## 1. Positioning

+**Problem Statement:**\
 The problem of disorganization and lack of prioritization of tasks in any given day affects those of us with ADHD or those that lack Executive Function skills the impact of which is losing out or missing important tasks or commitments in one's life.

+**Product Position Statement:**\
 For those who struggle with ADHD or Executive Function who could greatly benefit from a scheduling app designed specifically with their needs in mind TimeSculptor is a scheduling application that will greatly assist in organizing one's life who struggles to do it themself.
 Unlike Google Calendar, handwritten notes, etc. our product is accessible via the Web, etc.

-**Value Proposition**
+**Value Proposition:**\
 TimeSculptor is a scheduling app; targeted for people who struggle ADHD; provides a much easier and accessible interface for those people and features ADHD friendly User Interface.
+The expected consumer segment are individuals suffering from ADHD.

 ## 2. Stakeholders